kyma-project/istio/docs/user/00-20-istio-sidecar-proxies.md

 ## Purpose and Benefits of Istio Sidecars

-By default, Istio installed by Istio Operator is configured with automatic Istio sidecar proxy injection disabled.
-This means that none of the Pods of your workloads, except any workloads in the `kyma-system` namespace, get their own sidecar proxy container running next to your application.
+By default, Istio installed as part of the Istio module is configured with automatic Istio sidecar proxy injection disabled.
+This means that none of your workloads' Pods, except those in the `kyma-system` namespace, get their own sidecar proxy container running next to your application.
 You can manage mTLS traffic in services or at a namespace level by creating [DestinationRule](https://istio.io/docs/reference/config/networking/destination-rule/) and [PeerAuthentication](https://istio.io/docs/tasks/security/authentication/authn-policy/) resources.
 If you disable sidecar injection for a service or for a namespace, you must manage their traffic configuration by creating appropriate DestinationRule and PeerAuthentication resources.

 With an Istio sidecar, the resource becomes part of the Istio service mesh, which brings the following benefits that would be complex to manage otherwise.

 ### Secure Communication
 <!-- markdown-link-check-disable-next-line -->
-In Kyma's [default Istio configuration](./00-40-overview-istio-setup.md), [peer authentication](https://istio.io/latest/docs/concepts/security/#peer-authentication) is set to cluster-wide `STRICT` mode.
+The Istio module sets [peer authentication](https://istio.io/latest/docs/concepts/security/#peer-authentication) to cluster-wide `STRICT` mode.
 This ensures that your workload only accepts [mutual TLS traffic](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) where both client and server certificates are validated to ensure that all traffic is encrypted.
 This provides each service with a strong identity and a reliable system for managing keys and certificates.

 Another security benefit of having a sidecar proxy is that you can perform [request authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) for your service.
 Istio enables request authentication with JSON Web Token (JWT) validation using a custom authentication provider.